Retrieve in Style: Unsupervised Facial Feature Transfer and Retrieval: Retrieve in Style

 \subsection{Facial Feature Retrieval}

-We define the task of fine-grained facial feature retrieval as follows.
-Given a query image $I_Q$ and a retrieval dataset $\mathcal{X}$, we aim to retrieve the top-k closest images $\mathcal{T}_k \subset \mathcal{X}$ with respect to a facial feature (\eg, eyes).
+This section shows the style representation in Eq.~\eqref{eq:latent_dir} can be adapted to fine-grained facial feature retrieval, which is defined as follows.
+Given a query image $I_Q$ and a retrieval dataset $\mathcal{X}$, we aim to retrieve the top-K closest images $\mathcal{T}_k \subset \mathcal{X}$ with respect to a facial feature (\eg, eyes).
 As described in the previous section, RIS identifies the style channels that mediate the appearance of facial features for particular images.
 This suggests the style channels can be used to retrieve faces with appearance similar to the facial features in a query face.
 Face retrieval is usually done by matching on an identity embedding~\cite{schroff2015facenet,sun2015deeply,taigman2014deepface}.
 However, fine-grained facial feature retrieval is relatively unexplored as it is difficult to collect and annotate training data with fine granularity (\eg, shape of the eyes or nose).

 For each facial feature $k$, we have $\qq_k \in [0,1]^{1 \times C}$ to encode, for a particular image, how much that channel contributes to that feature.
 Since $\qq_k$ can be considered as a mask, we construct a feature-specific representation: